volkm/learntla-v2/docs/topics/message-queues.rst

 The ``queue`` variable is generally a `sequence <sequence>` of message `structs <struct>`.
 To write a new message, we just do ``queue := Append(queue, msg)`` (or ``queue' = ...``).
 There's an easy way and a hard way to read from a queue.

 The *easy* way is to destructively update the queue, so that the newest message is always ``Head(queue)``.
 This is conceptually simple, and it's easy to do things like check if the queue is empty and write a type invariant (see below).
 The one downside is that you can't write properties that rely on the queue's history, like "the same message is never enqueued twice".
-You'd be able to see if duplicates are on the queue at the same time, but not that a duplicae was pushed after the original was popped.
+You'd be able to see if duplicates are on the queue at the same time, but not that a duplicate was pushed after the original was popped.
 At least, not without a `history queue <topic_aux_vars>`.

 The *hard* way is to make the queue immutable.
 You append to the queue like normal, but have an additional ``i`` variable representing the next message to read.
 To "pop" a message, increment ``i``.
 This is harder to work with, adds variable bloat, and makes a lot of simple queue checks (like getting the length) more awkward.
 The one upside is that you preserve the whole queue history, making generalized properties easier.